Manage instance groups

 Create PostgreSQL instance group

-A PostgreSQL instance group manages the lifecycle of instances and backups.
-It has various status values including running and terminated states, which can be viewed and managed by users.
+A PostgreSQL instance group is an object that manages the lifecycle of instances and backups.
+It has various status values, including operational and terminated states, which users can view and manage.

 To create an instance group in the PostgreSQL service: